-These forms must go with the child to A+E, doctors etc., if anyone but their parent takes them.
+These forms must go with the child to A&E, or to the doctor, etc., if anyone but their parent takes them.

 Details are extracted from these forms and written onto class lists to inform staff of any medical information.
 Forms for the whole school are kept to hand by the Office.